wiseman-timelord/Chat-Gradio-Gguf/README.md

 Status: Alpha - Mid-development.

 ## Description
-A high-quality chat interface with 4 auto-detected modes of, operation and interface, dependent on if you load a model with hotwords for for, `code`, rpg/rp, Uncensored Chat, `general` model_prompts = {
+A high-quality chat interface with 4 auto-detected modes of, operation and interface, for, Coder, Rp Simulator, Uncensored Chat, General Chat, for GGUF models on windows 10 with any GPU.
-    "code": "You are a coding assistant...",
-    "rpg": "You are an NSFW conversational AI...", "uncensored": "You are an uncensored AI...",
-    "general": "You are a general-purpose AI..."
-}

- optimized for GGUF models, designed for efficiency and usability.
-The configuration is tailored to community reported effectiveness, while configurations that often make no difference are ignored, ensuring a comprehensive yet streamlined experience.
 With the latest advancements in GGUF models, such as the models found in the `Links` section.
-This tool eliminates the need for online chatbots while providing local, uncensored, and efficient inference.
-The interface is designed to evolve with additional features that enhance productivity and usability.
-The main concept is, to download the best smaller models on HuggingFace, and use them, without the restrictions and with comparable interface, found on premium AI services.
+This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or in that direction.
+The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.
+Capable of all things possible through simple scripts and awesome libraries and text based LLM(s).

 ### Features
 - **Uncensored Efficiency**: Optimized for GGUF, auto-calculating layers, dependent on, model details and Free VRam.